 For a successful PR campaign, you need to know if the results you hope to achieve are achievable.
 Other examples of realistic goals are:

-To Increase The Ranking Of The Company’s Website On Search Engines.
-PRs use SEO and they can improve search engine rankings of a company.
+- To Increase The Ranking Of The Company’s Website On Search Engines.
+PRs use SEO and they can improve the search engine rankings of a company.